CKDev/digital-learn-training/README.md

 ### JavaScript

-[Info on JavaScript testing/code standars and norms]
+[Info on JavaScript testing/code standards and norms]

 (E.g. from the Showami Project, replace with this project's norms)